WokLibCodeClub/.github/profile/README.md

 [Using_CLONES_FlappyParrot_3.pptx](https://1drv.ms/p/c/0ea54730735a1344/IQCSMpeGtKOLQ5IwOkAavbnAAWWQXdqh5EALTOp5QYl4DV8?e=3GiHdI)

-There is also a starter project which you can find here [STARTER PROJECT_FlappyParrot](https://scratch.mit.edu/projects/1167247767/).
+There is also a starter project which you can find here: [STARTER PROJECT_FlappyParrot](https://scratch.mit.edu/projects/1167247767/).

 Before Easter we learnt about using Scratch **Lists** and coded a conversation between two sprites where we only needed a few code blocks to make a dialogue of any length.
 If you would like to keep going with this project the instructions are in this powerpoint [Using Lists in Scratch.pptx](https://1drv.ms/p/c/0ea54730735a1344/IQCsDu0Yx1NpQqo_SQBkuHRSAWQ53GdVyVUpkYmFUhU04FQ?e=2gjLE2).
 The starter code is [here](https://scratch.mit.edu/projects/1295520154/).